-- Minerals: Some amount if brain contributes for the healthy bones, teeth blood cooing, muscles, and many more.
-2-4 percent of minerals on their daily diet is healthy for Australian Terrier.
+- Minerals: Some amount if minerals contribute to the healthy bones, teeth blood cooing, muscles, and many more.
+2-4 percent of minerals on their daily diet is healthy for the Australian Terrier.

 - Vitamins: It is responsible for a vast range of functioning in your dog’s body.
 Vitamins are good for eye functioning, DNA synthesis, bone development.
 So, provide them with 1-2 percent of vitamins on their diet.